twpark/csc2230syl/docs/classroom.md

 * SPU Closure

     > SPU is closed Monday, January 14 (Martin Luther King Day) and Monday, February 18 (Presidents Day).
-These closures will not affect this class.
+Class will not meet on these days.

 * Inclement Weather